Ardkinglas: The present house

+As Sir Andrew Noble was a noted scientist, he installed a complete set of meteorological and electrical recording instruments which connected with apparatus in the castellated tower and in the terrace below.

 John Noble inherited the estate in 1972, and began farming oysters in the loch.
 In 1988 he opened the first Loch Fyne Oyster Bar, now a national chain.
 The house has been used as a filming location for television series, including The Crow Road, The Diplomat, and films including The Water Horse: Legend of the Deep.

 It is open to the public, although not on a regular basis.
 The house's original "Butler's Quarters" can be rented out.

 Ardkinglas Gardens

 The Woodland Gardens, dating back to the 18th century, are open year-round with views of the exterior of Ardkinglas House and its backdrop onto Loch Fyne.
 The Arboretum was planted in the 1860s-70s by the Callander family and has some specimens of large trees.
 One of these trees a Grand Fir (Abies grandis) held the record for many years as "The Tallest tree in Britain", another tree a Silver Fir (Abies alba) is described as the "Mightiest Conifer in Europe" with a trunk girth of over 31 ft.